Erog38/goicy/README.md

-# go-radio
+# goicy

-This is a golang built internet radio streaming project built using ffmpeg bindings provided by https://github.com/giorgisio/goav .
+This was forked from https://github.com/stunndard/goicy with the specific purpose for pulling data from a different source and saving it only temporarily
+for streaming purposes

 It has a slim REST API built on the golang Gin framework, and supports the